nedscode/affiliate-feeds/source/index.html.md

 }
 ```

 This endpoint is a combination of our endpoints `/meetings` and `events/{id}`, where it retrieves all meetings and their respective races.
 If a race cannot be found, it's `id` and `error` are still present.
 The response payload, by default, is large, as it returns everything 'today'.
 However, query parameters can be used to customise the response.
 These parameters filter the **meetings** returned, and **do not** affect the races.
+Due to the size of the response, we limit the date range to no more than 36 hours.

 ### HTTP Request